What you need to know for New Year’s Eve in Tauranga

 Tauranga City Council focuses on measures that enhance a safe environment on New Year’s Eve and will no longer offer an organised event at Mount Maunganui Main Beach.

-A one-way system will be established during the afternoon of Saturday, 31 December in a clockwise direction from Salisbury Ave along The Mall, Adams Avenue and Marine Parade.
-To support the one-way system there will be closures on the following Mount Maunganui peninsula roads while the one-way system is in operation: Leinster Avenue, Commons Avenue, Grace Avenue, Pacific Avenue and Prince Street – these streets will only be accessible to residents with access passes.
-There may be changes on the day if required in consultation with NZ Police.
+A temporary one-way system will be established on the morning of Sunday, 31 December in a clockwise direction from Salisbury Ave along The Mall, Adams Avenue and Marine Parade.
+To support the one-way system there will be turning restrictions at key Mount Maunganui peninsula roads.
+Only Prince Ave between Victoria Road and Maunganui Road will be fully closed with managed residents access only.
+No additional road closures are expected in order to minimise disruption to residents, but there may be changes on the day if required in consultation with NZ Police.
 All affected roads will be open by 8am on 1 January, but could be opened earlier if it is safe to do so.

-A full road closure will be in place from 6pm, 31 December 2016 to 8am, 1 January 2017 on The Strand, from Devonport Road roundabout down to Harington Street roundabout.
+A full road closure will be in place from 2pm, 31 December 2017 to 2am, 1 January 2018 on The Strand, from Devonport Road roundabout down to Harington Street roundabout to ensure a safe event.
 Both roundabouts will be open to allow traffic flows.
 There will be no access to The Strand via Hamilton and Wharf Streets.
-Parking on The Strand will be restricted from 6am on 31 December 2016 until 8am on 1 January on The Strand.
+Parking on The Strand will be restricted from 6am on 31 December 2017 until 8am on 1 January 2018 on The Strand.
 Parking buildings and off-street car parks are free on the day and open 24/7.

 The temporary alcohol-free zone at Mount Maunganui has been extended.
-The 24-hours-a-day alcohol-free zone in Mount Maunganui expands to include all public areas north of Hull Road and Tweed Street.
-This will be enforced by NZ Police and runs from 26 December 2016 until 6 January 2017, 6am br />
+The 24-hours-a-day alcohol-free zone in Mount Maunganui from 26 December 2017 until 6am 6 January 2018 expands to include all public areas north of Hull Road and Tweed Street.
+It will also include Waiariki Street in Arataki.

-The Strand is a liquor- and glass-free zone, 24 hours a day, 7 hours a week.
+The Strand is a permanent alcohol- and glass-free zone, 24 hours a day, 7 hours a week.

 Alcohol-free zone maps